 The LLM in Legal Translation aims to:

-- Provide students with the opportunity, building on linguistic knowledge, to obtain a systematic understanding and knowledge of the skills required for the legal translation profession, whether practised in-house or independently
+- Promote best practice in the field by offering a world-renowned and prestigious legal qualification that develops individual careers.
+Build on linguistic knowledge and provide students with the opportunity to obtain a systematic understanding and knowledge of the skills required for the legal translation profession.

-- Facilitate an understanding of the theories, values, principles and rules involved in the discipline of Legal Translation Studies
+- Facilitate an understanding of the theories, values, principles and rules of Legal Translation Studies

-- Enable students to complement high-level expertise with evolving technologies, with a discriminating eye for their appropriate use
+- Enable students to complement high-level expertise in evolving technologies, with a discriminating eye for their appropriate use

 - Incorporate pre-professionalization by exploring ethics, codes of conduct, business skills, and a wide array of real-world scenarios and contexts

-The LLM in Legal Translation is an unparalleled opportunity - both as career development for those that have already worked as translators or lawyers, and for those entering the profession, as a way to acquire benchmark interdisciplinary skills and benefit from the latest groundbreaking research in the field.
+The LLM in Legal Translation is an unparalleled opportunity - both for those who have already worked as translators or lawyers, and for those newly entering the profession, as a way to acquire benchmark interdisciplinary skills and benefit from the latest groundbreaking research in the field.

-Interest can be registered with Dr Constantin Stefanou, Director of Taught Programmes at the Institute of Advanced Legal Studies: email@example.com for further information when it is available.
+Interest can be registered with Dr Constantin Stefanou, Director of Taught Programmes at the Institute of Advanced Legal Studies: email@example.com for further information.

-More information will be published here on the Institute’s graduate study webpages and on the School graduate study webpages: sas.ac.uk/graduate-studyas soon as it is available.
+More information will be published on the School's graduate study webpages: sas.ac.uk/graduate-study.